Darlingtonia californica Potted

 We have run out of stock for this item.

-Dormancy: All Darlingtonia require a winter dormancy starting in October and ending in February.
+Dormancy: All Darlingtonia require a winter dormancy.
 Many of the pitchers will turn brown and die back during this time.
-Leave them outdoors in full sun, sitting in distilled water during this period.
-If you live in an area that snows; over winter them indoors on a sunny windowsill in an unheated room or garage.
+Leave them outdoors in full sun, sitting in distilled water during this period if you live in an area that snows over winter, or indoors on a sunny windowsill in an unheated room or garage.
 Still sitting in full sun and distilled water.
+Or mulch them in heavily outside with four inches of mulch on the top and sides of the pot.
+Darlingtonia would normally be covered in light to heavy snow pack where they grow natively, as such they do not begin to break dormant and actively grow until the snow pack would melt, which is usually May or June.

 Customer Reviews